ChinmayNoob/faker-ind/README.md

 # faker-ind

-A comprehensive fake data generator for Indian locales with support for multiple Indian languages.
+A comprehensive fake data generator for Indian People with support for multiple Indian languages.

 ## Features